20 Ways You Didn't Realize You're Ruining Your Heart

 Most people already know the correlation between a higher body mass index and poor heart health.
 However, even a person's perception of their own weight can influence their risk of heart disease.

 In a 2018 study published in the journal Obesity, overweight individuals "who self-stigmatize" had more cardiometabolic risk factors.
-And if you struggle to accept yourself for the way you look, try implementing these 30 Ways to Be Kinder to Yourself Every Day.

 Not laughing enough